 Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and we expect you to take those consequences into account when making decisions.
 For example, when we are in a feature freeze, please don’t upload dramatically new versions of critical system software, as other people will be testing the frozen system and will not be expecting big changes.

-The Pylons community and its members treat one another with respect.
-Everyone can make a valuable contribution to Pylons.
+The Pylons Project community and its members treat one another with respect.
+Everyone can make a valuable contribution to the Pylons Project.
 We may not always agree, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-We expect members of the Pylons community to be respectful when dealing with other contributors as well as with people outside the Pylons project and with users of Pylons.
+We expect members of the Pylons Project community to be respectful when dealing with other contributors as well as with people outside the Pylons Project and with users of its projects.

 The Pylons Project and Free Software are about collaboration and working together.
 Collaboration reduces redundancy of work done in the Free Software world, and improves the quality of the software produced.
 You should aim to collaborate with other Pylons Project maintainers, as well as with the upstream community that is interested in the work you do.
 Your work should be done transparently and patches to Pylons projects should be given back to the community when they are made, not just when the distribution releases.
 If you wish to work on new code for existing upstream projects, at least keep those projects informed of your ideas and progress.
 It may not be possible to get consensus from upstream or even from your colleagues about the correct implementation of an idea, so don’t feel obliged to have that agreement before you begin, but at least keep the outside world informed of your work, and publish your work in a way that allows outsiders to test, discuss and contribute to your efforts.